qzq92/MediumArticleAnalyzer/README.md

 ## Difference in codebase from Udemy's course content

 Specifically for *main_pdf_file.py*, differences include the following:
-1) the use of vector store embedding was changed from OpenAIEmbedding to HuggingFaceEmbeddings;
+1) the use of vector store embedding was changed from OpenAIEmbedding to HuggingFaceEmbeddingss

 ```
     ## Old code involving OpenAI service
     #embeddings = OpenAIEmbeddings(openai_api_key=os.environ.get("OPENAI_API_KEY"))